 The NYT invites teens to post their thoughts, emotions, reactions, and questions in this moderated forum.

 Teachers, parents, all of us often find ourselves at a loss when children ask us why horrible things happen.
 The organization Educators for Social Change curated a valuable list of resources that teachers can use to address war in the classroom.
 Please see these resources as well as others specifically addressing the Russia/Ukraine conflict, at this link.

-Facing History and Ourselves has curated a rich group of timely resources that help teachers address specific events and issues in the news.
-With a variety of accessible resources and engaging teaching strategies, they can be used for all or part of a class period.
+Facing History and Ourselves has curated a rich group of timely resources that help teachers address recent events and issues in the news.
+They provide tools to help teachers make connections between current events and your curriculum, including activities and discussion strategies for high school and middle school students.

 The Jan 6th Insurrection at the U.S. Capital